kenkoooo/AtCoderProblems/README.md

 `atcoder-problems-backend` is a set of backend applications written in Rust.

-Since the web app, which is running in your local, will connect to the production backend server, you don't need to run backend applications in most cases.
+Since the web app, which is running on your local machine, connects to the production backend server, you don't need to run the backend applications in most cases.

 ## Build